BiologicalRecordsCentre/brc-atlas/README.md

 - Ensure that `src/constants.hs` & `src_e/e_constants.js` are set up correctly (i.e. for production - not development)
 - `npm run build` (after package update so that correct version is printed to console by library)
 - Update `docs/Readme` (if required, e.g. to link new examples)
-- Git add any new files
+- Git add any new files, e.g. `git add *`
-- Git commit all changes
+- Git commit all changes, e.g. `git commit -a`
 - Git tag \<version\>, e.g. `git tag 1.2.1`.
 Tag must match version number in package (to ensure that version can be used to target it in CDN)
 - Git push origin \<version\>, e.g. `git push origin 1.2.1` (pushes the tag commit)
 - `git push` (pushes to master branch)